 About Our Inn in Shepherdstown, West Virginia

 The Thomas Shepherd Inn, now providing lodging accommodations for guests, was first built in 1868 as the parsonage for St. Peter’s Lutheran Church.
 This Federal-style building consisted of a parlor, dining room, kitchen and “three chambers”.
-The building served as parsonage until 1936, when it was sold for $6000 to Dr. Halvard Wanger and his wife, Dr. Sally Elizabeth McFetridge.
+The building served as parsonage until 1936, when it was sold for $6000 to Dr. Halvard Wanger and his wife, Dr. Sarah Elizabeth McFetridge.
 Drs.
 Wanger and McFetridge added the Duke Street section of the building to

 provide offices and examination rooms for their patients.

 A plaque with their names remains on the Duke Street exterior wall.
 In the interior of the inn, a plaque with Dr. McFetridge’s name and specialty, anesthesiology, remains.

 The property was purchased in 1983 from Dr. McFetridge’s estate by Ed and Carol Ringoot, who converted it to a gracious bed and breakfast inn, named after the town’s founder.
 The inn has operated continuously since 1984.